The FAST simulation

 timing model runs on an FPGA, an extraordinarly efficient parallel

 platform.
-FAST-QEMU runs on an standard general-purpose
+Our modified QEMU runs on an standard general-purpose

-processor.
+multicore processor.

 Our current development host platform (what the simulator runs on) is a